AHBruns/Scallion/README.md

 # Scallion

-Scallion is an experimental program language currently being maintained and developed by a Alex Bruns.
-It's main features are syntactical richness.
-Unlike many languages which prioritize readability over information density, Scallion chooses to maximize info-per-character via some unique syntax.
+Scallion is an experimental program language currently being maintained and developed by Alex Bruns.
+It's main feature is syntactical richness.
+Unlike many languages which prioritize readability over information density, Scallion chooses to maximize info-per-character via some unique syntax structures.

 ## Getting Started

-Run the following commands in a bash terminal:
+Run the following commands in a bash terminal to try compiling in program:
 - `git clone https://github.com/AHBruns/Scallion`
 - `cd Scallion`
 - `./cscallion src/programs/prog1.sc --all`

+## General Use

+The compiler is `./cscallion`.
+It can be re-built from source via `gcc -o cscallion src/main.c`.
+When called it takes one required arg, the relative path of the file you want to compile.
+Additionally, cscallion can take 3 different flags:
+- `--lex` : print out the lexed program representation used during parsing
+- `--ast` : print out the abstract-syntax-tree (ast) formed by parsing
+- `--all` : print out all intermediate program representations created during compilation

 ### Prerequisites